 While fearing failure is not unique just to women, females often feel even more pressure to succeed in all aspects of their lives and never show weakness through failure or faltering.
-The fear of failure can be a powerfully hindering mindset, as it prevents you from taking risks, from feeling confident in your choices, and from asking for help from others who can help you reach your goals.
+The fear of failure can be a powerfully hindering mindset.
+It prevents you from taking risks, from feeling confident in your choices, and from asking for help from others who can help you reach your goals.

 When fear strikes, the best thing you can do is to confront it head on and objectively examine what you fear.
-How likely is your worst-case scenario to happen, and what would it take to recover from that outcome?
+How likely is your worst-case scenario to happen?
+What would it take to recover from that outcome?

 What skills and knowledge do you have at your disposal to minimize that threat?
 How much of your fear is rational and how much is not?